The Upgrade API Analyzer tool allows you compare two Telerik versions and see the major changes in the API of the newer version.

 At this stage of development, Telerik Upgrade API Analyzer checks only the C# code of your application.

-Telerik Upgrade API Analyzer is a ClickOnce application and you can download the installation file directly from our site.
+Telerik Upgrade API Analyzer is a ClickOnce application that can be downloaded from our website.
+Download the Upgrade API Analyzer.

 The tool relies on Microsoft .NET Framework 4.5.2 and if you haven’t got the framework on your machine, the setup of the tool installs it automatically.